 Various things may be useful but are not required: knowledge of history, current and international affairs, philosophy, sociology, politics, economics, and/or biology; also helpful is aptitude with languages and/or mathematics.
 We will be impressed if you have had a sustained interest in one or other of the subjects (have you read any books on politics, sociology or anthropology, participated in an archaeological dig, etc.?), but we also welcome students who are just developing a new interest, and it is by no means necessary to be equally interested in all the subjects and topics covered by the course.
 Many students with a passionate interest in, say, social anthropology, have never thought much about genetics or evolution at all.
 All the first-year courses start without assuming prior knowledge.

 The application process is described in detail on our how to apply page which we advise applicants to read thoroughly.
 After applying, HSPS applicants will be asked to submit two essays.
-Most applicants will be asked to come to Cambridge for an interview with two Fellows, and they will also sit a written test while they are in King's.
+Most applicants are asked to come to Cambridge for an interview with two Fellows.
+Candidates are given a text to read and think about a text in the half hour before the interview, in preparation for discussion with the interviewers.
+Interview candidates also sit a written test while they are in King's.
 The written test lasts one hour and candidates will be asked to choose one essay to write from a range of titles.
 The questions in the test are general and require no specific reading or preparation.

 The numbers admitted in HSPS will vary from year to year, but we expect to admit around fourteen undergraduates each year.
 Please see the Entrance requirements page for details of our most common offers.
 We welcome applications from suitably qualified students at any kind of school, all over the world.

 - We provide general advice about developing your interests.